oggy/respec/README.markdown

 If the argument doesn't name an existing file, it's assumed to be an example name.

-It'll even `bundle exec` for you automatically.
+It'll even `bundle exec` for you automatically, or use a binstub if present.

 There are a few other shortcuts. `respec --help` to see them all.